The Business Risk of Every Technical Departure

 What good looks like

-Assuming a three-month runway, a well-run handover follows a clear structure.
+Regardless of runway time, a well-run handover follows a clear structure.

-Month two: lead together.
+Phase two: lead together.
 They share responsibility.
 The incoming engineer starts leading client interactions and technical decisions, with the outgoing engineer present.
 The outgoing engineer’s job is to let the new person make recoverable mistakes, and to intervene on the ones that aren’t.
 This is where the real knowledge transfer happens — not through documents, but through doing.

 Handovers reveal your real operational risk